jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 $$
 </div>

-Consequently, force and moment coefficients can be approximated respectively by equations 25 and 26 defined below.
+Consequently, force and moment coefficients can be approximated by equations 25 and 26 respectively, which are defined below.

-Aerodynamic forces coefficients
+<u>Aerodynamic forces coefficients</u>

 <div class="mjx-chtml">
 $$